Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 -- -א- -ה -ע -א |

-In vocalised text Hebrew uses a mixture of matres lectionis and combining diacritics to represent vowels. fig_vowel_grid shows ways of writing Hebrew vowels in vocalised text.
+In vocalised text Hebrew uses a mixture of matres lectionis and combining diacritics to represent vowels.
+Figure 2 shows ways of writing Hebrew vowels in vocalised text.

 The following consonant letters may indicate the location of a vowel in full spelling text.
 (They may alternatively indicate the location of a consonant.)
 In pointed text, when used as matres lectionis, they appear after the niqqud point that indicates the vowel sound.